 Senate Bill 35 amends Tennessee Code Annotated regarding the sale of speculative tickets by third-party resellers.
-The bill deletes the existing Section 47-50-119 and introduces a new definition for "speculative ticket" in Section 47-50-121(a), which specifies that a speculative ticket is one that is not in the actual or constructive possession of the reseller at the time of sale, advertisement, or listing.
-The bill further establishes that third-party ticket resellers are prohibited from selling or offering speculative tickets, and those operating online platforms must not allow such sales.
+The bill deletes Section 47-50-119 entirely and introduces a new definition for "speculative ticket" in Section 47-50-121(a).
+A speculative ticket is defined as one that is not in the actual or constructive possession of the reseller at the time of sale, advertisement, or listing, and includes tickets that are neither owned by the reseller nor under contract for transfer to them.

 Statutes affected: